 About the Chair

 The Peter MacKell Chair in Federalism aims to reflect on the foundations, potential, risks and concrete incarnations of the “federal phenomenon” understood broadly.

 The inaugural holder of the Peter MacKell Chair is Professor Johanne Poirier.

 The Peter MacKell Chair in Federalism was created at the Faculty of Law thanks to a generous bequest from Peter R.D.
 MacKell.

 “Une Chaire sur le fédéralisme voit le jour”, entrevue avec Pierre Vallée, Le Devoir, 14 nov 2015.

 “Regards neufs sur la Constitution”, interview with the MacKell Chair, Law Focus online, McGill’s Faculty of Law monthly electronic magazine.

 About Peter R.D.
 MacKell

-Admitted to the bar in 1951, he began his career with Duquet MacKay, later moving to Martineau Walker, today known as Fasken Martineau.
+After his law studies at McGill, he was admitted to the bar in 1951.
+He began his career with Duquet MacKay, later moving to Martineau Walker, today known as Fasken.
 He led the firm as Chairman for several years, before retiring in 1995.